Veikkosuhonen/compiler/README.md

 Call expression parsing is incorrect, only `<identifier>(<arg list>)` is parsed as a call expression.
 Expressions such as `get_function()()` are not parsed correctly.

 When reporting useless writes, an unused function return is reported as a useless write, which is not accurate.
 But I'll anyways call it a feature.

+The return value of the top level block is not written to the program output.
+Its not a bug per se, I simply forgot to implement that.